callumstew/ubuild-jekyll/index.md

   block: three-column-1
   col_1:
     headline: Some questions you'd be helping answer
-    content: 'i) How social distancing measures affect the transmission rate (inside families and the general population) of the virus in normal the population?
+    content: 'i) How social distancing measures affect the transmission rate (inside families and the general population) of the virus in the normal population?
     What are the symptoms?</br></br>
     ii) Are there any early predictors of infection (e.g. heart rate, activity, respiration, sleep, loss of sense of smell)?
-And how reliable these are?</br></br>
+And how reliable are these?</br></br>
     iii) How contagious the virus is?</br></br>
     iv) What factors affect how the CoViD-19 disease behaves?
 Are there any behavioural (e.g. fatigue) or physiological factors that determine progression or mild/moderate/severe outcomes? </br></br>
       <a href="/About.html">see here for more...</a>'